thuang2000/seattle-travel-journal/README.md

 Prompt 1 (Drafting Semantic Layout Scaffolding): "I am building a [Insert Chosen Archetype, e.g., Developer Workspace Dashboard] for my capstone project.
 Write the semantic HTML5 layout wrapper utilizing , , , , and .
 Then, write the CSS Grid rules needed to position these zones so the layout occupies exactly 100% of the viewport height.
 Use low-specificity CSS class selectors and bind the padding, gaps, and background colors to my existing CSS variables."

 Prompt 2 (Grid Frame Debugging): [Paste your HTML & CSS draft] "My aside element is collapsing to zero width when the screen gets narrow, and it is causing a horizontal scrollbar.
 Can you explain why this is happening within the CSS Grid formatting context and how I can set a responsive minimum width constraint on my sidebar using minmax()?"

+Week 04 Prompts:
+Asymmetric Grid Prompt

+I have a main content area containing 5 cards.
+I want to build a CSS Grid that is asymmetric.
+On desktop, I want a 3-column layout where the first card is a "hero" card that spans 2 columns and 2 rows, while the rest span 1 column.
+Write the CSS using fractional units and explicit grid spans.
+Make sure it scales nicely down to a single column on mobile viewports.

+Grid Gap Prompt

+When I shrink my viewport to tablet sizes, my asymmetric grid leaves a large empty space in the second row because of the card span rules.
+Can you analyze my grid code and show me how to use CSS Grid's auto-placement rules, like grid-auto-flow: dense, to prevent gaps while preserving hierarchy?